 3.1.
 Creating direct revenue

-At this point, in addition to the function of providing information and promoting the business to potential customers, the website also needs to have other important functions such as warehouse management, product portfolio management, providing many methods. payments, appointment scheduling, etc. If the features are just basic, without advanced features, then WordPress might be the right choice for the business.
+At this point, in addition to the function of providing information and promoting the business to potential customers, the website also needs to have other important functions such as warehouse management, product portfolio management, providing many methods of payments, appointment scheduling, etc. If the features are just basic, without advanced features, then WordPress might be the right choice for the business.
 If the business needs to integrate many features into one website, then Magento will probably be more suitable.

 3.2.
 A channel to reach customers

-If your Business Website only serves as a channel used to reach and attract potential customers, then WordPress will be a better choice.
+If your business website only serves as a channel used to reach and attract potential customers, then WordPress will be a better choice.
 At this time, the most important feature of the Website is to provide suitable content so that customers can leave contact information or direct contact for the business.
 WordPress and WooCommerce duo with massive plugin resources can help you compose and manage your content in the best way.